ZanMax/nvidia-fan-control/README.md

 # Nvidia Fan Control
+forked from ZanMax/nvidia-fan-control and added multiple GPU and Multiple fan controller support.

 A lightweight Linux utility for monitoring GPU temperatures and dynamically controlling NVIDIA GPU fan speeds using NVML.